 Every decision has its cost.
 It doesn’t matter if you decide what car to buy or what girl to marry or what platform to choose for your brand new mobile app.
 There is always some kind of inner fight between the investments you are planning to make and the expected result.
 That is normal and predictable.

-Let’s focus on the App development cost comparison.
+Let’s focus on the mobile app development cost breakdown and its comparison.

 Usually, the first real question that comes up is “What is cheaper?”.
 We always dream of the benefits and advantages, but when it comes to the real world we start to compare and look for the best possible ratio.
 Most people (not all of us) care much more about things they may lose over things they may gain.
 That’s actually why “What is cheaper?” usually has more engagement than “What will I get?”.
 Let’s start with “What is cheaper?” part and move to the “What will I get?” section.